johndunne2019/pands-project/README.md

 * How to read csv file using pandas.read: https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html
 * Header=0: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html
 * How to use dataset.describe() and what the output is: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html
+* 25th, 50th and 75th percentiles and how they are calculated: https://www.statisticshowto.datasciencecentral.com/probability-and-statistics/percentiles-rank-range/

 *Analysis_Data_Set.py*
 * Adapted from the tutorial here: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/